Parkhotel Valkenburg CT: 2014

 The team started under the name Parkhotel Valkenburg CT in 2014.
-At the Dutch National Road Race Championships the team was very prominent in chasing down the breakaway but the team was no match for the break who made itto the line.
+At the Dutch National Road Race Championships team was very prominent in chasing down the breakaway but the team was no match for the break who made itto the line.
 Best placed finisher was Jasper Ockeloen in 56th.
 The Team's best result for the 2014 season was third overall at the Tour de Taiwan with Marco Zanotti.
 The team achieved no victories this season.

+2022

+ABLOC Continental Team, Streetjump Development Team, and Wielerclub North-Holland got together to build a new development team for junior riders: the Streetjump-ABLOC Development Team.
+Juniors that reach the semi-pro level when they enter the Under 23 category, can join the ABLOC team, while the others may enter the regional North-Holland team.

+2024

+The ABLOC cycling team will be renamed to Parkhotel Valkenburg.
+Both ABLOC and Parkhotel Valkenburg are owned by businessman Jos van de Mortel.
+The Parkhotel Valkenburg women's team will be taken over by the VolkerWessels Cycling Team.

 Doping

 During the 2017 Tour of Qinghai Lake, Antonio Santoro tested positive for Acetazolamide and was banned for six months.